randall5559/stop-watch/README.md

 # stopWatch
-stopWatch applicaiton in pure JS

-Example of a stopWatch timer similiar to that found on the iOS
+Example of a stop watch timer similiar to that found on the iOS in pure JS.

 ### Run Test